TACTiS: Transformer-Attentional Copulas for Time Series: A Deeper Dive into Models

+\cref{fig:best-solar} shows some particularly good forecasts for the \texttt{solar-10min} dataset.
+This dataset has the particularity of having sudden variations (increases or decreases) between consecutive time points.
+The forecasts we present in this figure all seem to account for this characteristic by attributing significant likelihood to a wide range of values in their forecasts.
+The bottom-left and -right forecasts are particularly interesting since their distributions are oddly shaped: uncertainty is maximal at the beginning of the forecast and decreases afterwards.
+Again, this seems to account for the stochasticity that exists within the process while also accounting for the fact that periods of non-zero value always revert to zero periodically.

 \cref{fig:worst-solar} shows some particularly bad forecasts for the \texttt{solar-10min} dataset.
-All four of these forecasts have the same failure mode, which is to have missed that the data could go as low as it did in the ground truth.
+All of the forecasts have the same issue: the model often predicts a peak in values around mid-day and, when this happens, fails to attribute high likelihood to values as low as those observed in the history.